MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/job_search_etiquette.md

 *"I appreciate what you said about the emphasis on testing at [company name].
 I value the fexibility that comes with testing and would love to work with like-minded engineers to learn and share best practices."*

 It's ok to be cheesy.
-Cheesy peolpe are easier to work with than cynics.
+Cheesy people are easier to work with than cynics.

 # Model Emails